Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: EXAMPLES

-In this model, time-point $t$ is nested within state $i$; the outcome $y_{it}$ is the number of deaths in motor vehicle crashes (per 100,000 residents) in state $i$ at time $t$; $\bm{r}_{it}$ is a vector of covariates; $\gamma_t$ is a fixed effect for time point $t$; and $\mu_i$ is an effect for state $i$.
-The vector $\bm{r}_{it}$ consists of a measure of the proportion of the population between the ages of 18 and 20 years who can legally drink alcohol and a measure of the beer taxation rate, both of which vary across states and across time.\todo{Possible to get replication data from Carpenter and Dobkin (2011) instead?}
+As a second illustration, we draw on a panel data analysis described in Angrist and Pischke (2014; see also Carpenter and Dobkin 2011).
+Based on data from the Fatal Accident Reporting System maintained by the National Highway Traffic Safety Administration, we estimate the effects of changes in the minimum legal drinking age over the time period of 1970-1983 on state-level death rates resulting from motor vehicle crashes.
+A standard difference-in-differences specification for such a state-by-year panel is In this model, time-point \(t\) is nested within state \(i\); the outcome \(y_{it}\) is the number of deaths in motor vehicle crashes (per 100,000 residents) in state \(i\) at time \(t\); \(\mathbf{r}_{it}\) is a vector of covariates; \(\gamma_t\) is a fixed effect for time point \(t\); and \(\mu_i\) is an effect for state \(i\).
+The vector \(\mathbf{r}_{it}\) consists of a measure of the proportion of the population between the ages of 18 and 20 years who can legally drink alcohol and a measure of the beer taxation rate, both of which vary across states and across time.

 We apply both random effects (RE) and fixed effects (FE) approaches to estimate the effect of lowering the legal drinking age.
-For the RE estimates, we use WLS with weights derived under the assumption that $\mu_1,...,\mu_m$ are mutually independent, normally distributed, and independent of $\epsilon_{it}$ and $\bm{r}_{it}$.
-We also report an artificial Hausman test \citep{Arellano1993on, Wooldridge2002econometric} for correlation between the covariates $\bm{r}_{it}$ and the state effects $\mu_i$.
+For the RE estimates, we use feasible GLS based the assumption that \(\mu_1,...,\mu_m\) are mutually independent, normally distributed, and independent of \(\epsilon_{it}\) and \(\mathbf{r}_{it}\).
+We also report an artificial Hausman test (Arellano 1993; Wooldridge 2010) for correlation between the covariates \(\mathbf{r}_{it}\) and the state effects \(\mu_i\).
 Such correlation creates bias in the RE estimator of the policy effect, thus necessitating the use of the FE estimator.
-The artificial Hausman test amends model (\ref{eq:MLDA}) to include within-cluster deviations for the variables of interest, so that the estimating equation is

-where $\bm{\ddot{r}}_{it}$ denotes the within-cluster deviations of the covariate.
-The parameter $\bs\delta$ captures the difference between the between-cluster and within-cluster estimates of $\bs\beta$.
-With this setup, the artificial Hausman test amounts to testing the null hypothesis that $\bs\delta = \bm{0}$, where $\bs\delta$ is estimated using RE.
+The artificial Hausman test amends model (\ref{eq:MLDA}) to include within-cluster deviations for the variables of interest, so that the specification becomes where \(\mathbf{\ddot{r}}_{it}\) denotes the within-cluster deviations of the covariate.
+The parameter \(\boldsymbol\delta\) captures the difference between the between-cluster and within-cluster estimates of \(\boldsymbol\beta\).
+With this setup, the artificial Hausman test amounts to testing the null hypothesis that \(\boldsymbol\delta = \mathbf{0}\), where \(\boldsymbol\delta\) is estimated using RE.